 - Expand and improve representation and advocacy on behalf of low-income persons in civil legal matters;

 - Improve the fair and effective administration of justice

 - Promote service to the public by members of the legal profession by making public service an integral component of the law school experience.

-The Foundation is the only organization statewide that supports a comprehensive network of organizations providing access to civil legal services for the impoverished citizens of Florida.
+The Foundation is the only organization statewide that supports a comprehensive network of organizations providing access to civil legal services for the poor in Florida.
 It funds legal services in a variety of areas, including foreclosure, domestic abuse, landlord-tenant issues, immigration, mandated benefits for disabled children and for children in foster care, any many more.

 Question: What difference will my gift make?

 Answer: All gifts, large and small are welcome.
-When combined with gifts of many others, they can make a very meaningful impact on the lives of children, the elderly, the disabled, and the impoverished.
+When combined with gifts of many others, they can make a meaningful impact on the lives of children, the elderly, the disabled, and the poor.